trussworks/terraform-aws-ou-scp/README.md

 * Deny deleting Route53 Hosted Zones (DenyDeletingRoute53Zones)
 * Deny deleting VPC Flow logs, Cloudwatch log groups, and Cloudwatch log streams (DenyDeletingCloudwatchLogs)

-Certain policies exist only as "Deny" policies in AWS, and therefore do not have a "Deny/Allow" toggle.
+Some policies exist only as "Deny" policies in AWS, and therefore do not have a "Deny/Allow" toggle.
 These policies are simply not included in the combined policy unless explicitly set to `true`:

 * Deny root account (DenyRootAccount)
-* Require S3 encryption (DenyIncorrectEncryptionHeader + DenyUnEncryptedObjectUploads)
 * Protect S3 Buckets (ProtectS3Buckets) - included by default in the combined policy
 * Protect IAM Roles (ProtectIAMRoles)
 * Restrict Regional Operations (LimitRegions)

+S3 Encryption is a required policy in the combined policy block, and is automatically included as a default "Deny" policy:

+* Require S3 encryption (DenyIncorrectEncryptionHeader + DenyUnEncryptedObjectUploads)

 ## Terraform Versions